hungkitwchiu/r-data-wrangling/README.md

 ```r
 source("https://raw.githubusercontent.com/hungkitwchiu/r-data-wrangling/main/functions.R")
 ```
-## Tips on making your code run faster
+## Faster, Faster, FASTER
 -  Use `data.table` instead of `data.frame`

 -  Use `lapply` instead of for loops (or any kinds of loops)

--  Use parallelization, in particular, if `lapply` works, `parallel::parLapplyLB` probably also works (but there are overheads associated with utilizing multiple cores, so determining the optimal number of cores to use may not be straight forward, also, look at cores not threads)
+-  Use parallelization, in particular, if `lapply` works, `parallel::parLapplyLB` probably also works (be aware of overheads)

--  When using parallelization inside a function, you need to export the necessary variables to the clusters via `clusterExport`, but, bear in mind that each variable you export will cause the code to run slower so optimize your code by limiting the variables you export.
+-  When using parallelization inside a function, export the necessary variables to the clusters via `clusterExport`; be aware that each variable exported will add to the overheads.